xmoezzz/KrkrExtract/README.md

 ##[What's new?]
-Version 2.0.2.2
+Version 3.0.0.0
-Added some filters for security check.
+Universal Patch.
-Supported some games.
+Fixed some bug.